hristo-vrigazov/mmap.ninja/README.md

 from mmap_ninja.ragged import RaggedMmap

-# Once per project, conver the images to a memory map
+# Once per project, convert the images to a memory map
 RaggedMmap.from_generator(
+    # Directory in which the memory map will be persisted
     out_dir='images_mmap',
+    # Something that yields np.ndarray
     sample_generator=map(mpimg.imread, img_paths),
+    # Maximum number of samples to keep in memory before flushing to disk
     batch_size=1024,
+    # Show/hide progress bar
     verbose=True
 )